 4. Start Paying Off Your Student Loans as Soon as Possible

 After graduation, it is easy to get caught up in the whirlwind of applying to jobs but there is another harsh reality you’re going to have to face – student loans.
 Different types of loans have different terms, so make sure you find out how long you have after graduation before you have to start making payments.
 Even if you have a six-month grace period, you might want to start making payments immediately so you can whittle down your principal amount.
 There are plenty of online calculators out there to help you determine how much you can afford to pay and how to reduce your payoff estimation by making additional payments to the principal.

 This video explains how to pay off your student loans quickly.

 5. Look for Opportunities to Keep Learning

 Just because you’ve graduated from community college doesn’t mean that you have to stop learning!
 Learning should be a lifelong goal as well as a priority.
 Not only does an attitude of lifelong learning help you to grow and improve yourself, but it also looks great to potential employers!
 When you start applying for jobs, your resume will be just one in a giant pile – anything you do that might help you stand out is worth it!
-So apply for that internship, take that online course, or volunteer for a local organization to gain more life experience and to imrpove your marketable skills.
+To apply for that internship, take that online course or volunteer for a local organization to gain more life experience and improve your marketable skills.